 Unit:USD/mt

-China nickel sulfate producers' inventory to production ratio statistics by province by month
+China nickel sulfate producers' sales volume statistics by province by month

 Copyright © Asian Metal Ltd All rights reserved.